 Even prior to the enactment of CISADA, the Iran Sanctions Act prohibited investments of $20 million or more in the development of Iran’s petroleum resources.
 Though this prohibition existed previously, the U.S. had not imposed any sanctions for prohibited investments until after the CISADA amendments were enacted.
 In October 2010, Naftiran Intertrade Company (NICO) was sanctioned for investing in Iran’s petroleum sector.
 NICO is based in Switzerland, but it is reportedly owned and controlled by Iran.
 NICO pays companies that develop oil production in Iran and sells Iranian crude oil on the international market.
 In April 2011, Belarusneft was sanctioned for investing in the development of Iran’s petroleum resources.
 The company reportedly entered into a $500 million contract for the development of an oil field in Iran.
 For these activities, NICO and Belarusneft have both been prohibited from securing financing from the U.S. Export-Import Bank, receiving loans from U.S. financial institutions in excess of $10 million in any 12-month period, and obtaining U.S. export licenses or U.S. Government contracts.
 Together with the companies sanctioned for transactions related to refined petroleum, then, a total of nine foreign companies have been sanctioned for violating the prohibitions in the amended Iran Sanctions Act.

-For additional information concerning U.S. sanctions programs, please contact Vinson & Elkins lawyers Kathleen Little, David Johnson, Suzanne Reifman, Adrianne Goins, or Amanda Dietrick.
+For additional information concerning U.S. sanctions programs, please contact Vinson & Elkins lawyers Kathleen Little, David Johnson, or Adrianne Goins.
 Visit our website to learn more about V&E's Export Controls and Economic Sanctions practice, or e-mail one of the practice contacts.